GoogleCloudPlatform/service-extensions/callouts/python/extproc/example/litellm_gateway/WALKTHROUGH.md

 without Terraform, `seed_keys.py` can be run by hand from a machine inside the VPC; see the README's "Seeding quota keys" section.

-Quota is opt-in per request: a request with no `Authorization` header is never metered, so leaving `quota_keys` empty (the default) keeps the gateway open.
+Quota is a deployment-level switch, not a per-request one.
+With Redis configured, a request carrying no `Authorization` header is rejected with 401 rather than passed through: allowing it would let any caller escape its budget by dropping the header.
+Leaving `quota_keys` empty still keeps the gateway open, because without Redis the quota module is inert.
+Set `quota_allow_unauthenticated` if a deployment genuinely wants unmetered anonymous traffic.

 ### 1.4 Where routing configuration comes from